Obsessed (Mariah Carey song): Composition

 "Obsessed" draws influences from the R&B and hip hop music genres.
 The song is built around a "thumping bass line", and features a "distorted wordless vocal hook" as its instrumentation.
 Additionally, the song is accentuated by hand claps, while Carey's voice is set with auto-tune.
 Joey Guerra of the Houston Chronicle described the song's production as "an auto-tune orgy of come-hither vocals and cutesy Mariah-isms."
 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Obsessed" is set in common time with a tempo of 84 beats per minute.
-It is composed in the key of C minor, with Carey's vocal range spanning from the low-note of B2 to the high-note of C7.
-Written and produced by Carey, The-Dream and Tricky Stewart, the song follows in the chord progression of Bm7–Am7–Gmaj7.
+It is composed in the key of C minor, the melody spanning from B♭3 to C5, with Carey's harmonies stretching up to C7.
+Written and produced by Carey, The-Dream and Tricky Stewart, the song's chord progression revolves around alternating A♭ major and C minor chords.
 Lyrically, the song describes the protagonists dilemma regarding a stalker, and finds her asking him regarding his obsession.

 After the song's release, critics heavily compared its lyrics to Eminem, and suggested Carey alluded to him and his 'obsession' with her.
 "Obsessed" never mentions the rapper's name, although reviewers felt it to be very obvious.
 The song begins with "I was like, 'Why are you so obsessed with me?'", before the music begins.
 This line references the 2004 film Mean Girls.
 As the first verse begins, Carey describes the tracks' subjects constant lies: "All up in the blogs sayin' we met at a bar / When I don't even, know who you are / Sayin' you up in my house sayin' you up in my car / When you in L.A. and I'm at Jermaine's".
 Additionally, the song suggests the stalker is under the influence of drugs: It must be the weed, it must be the E / 'Cause you be poppin', heard you get it poppin'."
 During the chorus, Carey confronts her stalker, asking: Why are you so obsessed with me / Boy I wanna know / Lying that your sexing with me / When everybody knows/ It's clear that you're upset with me / Oh, Oh, Oh, finally found a girl that you couldn't impress / last man on the earth still couldn't get this."
 During the song's second verse, critics complimented Carey's lyrics, highlighting phrases such as: You're a mom & pop, I'm a corporation / I'm the press conference, you're a conversation", "suggesting the rapper isn't a worthy suitor".
+The super clean version of the song which shares the identical time length of the album version, have the words "E" and "weed" being omitted.
+Two individual garble sound effects were used for the removed lyrics.